telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

            ]
        });

-The custom buttons get a `k-toolName` CSS class to allow styling, where `toolName` is the name specified in the custom tool configuration.
-Note that `undo` and `redo` are reserved tool names.
+### Apply Read-Only Functionalities

-### Apply Readonly Functionality
+To make the Editor read-only, remove the `contenteditable` attribute of the [`body`](/api/javascript/ui/editor#fields-body) element.
+While the Editor is read-only, the hyperlinks in its content become active and clicking on them navigates the page.
+To avoid this behavior, prevent the hyperlink clicks.

-You can make the Editor readonly by removing the `contenteditable` attribute of the widget's [`body`](/api/javascript/ui/editor#fields-body).
-While the Editor is readonly, the hyperlinks in its content become active and clicking on them will navigate the page.
-If this is undesired, prevent the hyperlink clicks.
+The following example demonstrates how to apply a read-only functionality to the Editor.

 ###### Example